martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 ```

 :::tip
-You can always locate the usage example for any for any provider version in the Tharsis UI by clicking on the `How to Use` tab in the provider version details page.
+You can always locate the usage example for any provider version in the Tharsis UI by clicking on the `How to Use` tab in the provider version details page.
 :::

-### Upload a Terraform provider
+### Upload a Terraform Provider

 1. If you don't already have a GPG key, create one by executing something similar to these commands: